What a Section 236A sentence means

-Section 236A came into force on 13 April 2015 through the passing of part 1 of the CJCA 2015.
-It applies to both certain historic sexual offences and offences under the CJA 2003.
-It applies whether or not the offence was committed before or after 13 April 2015.
+Section 236A came into force on 13 April 2015 through the passing of part 1 of the Criminal Justice and Courts Act (CJCA) 2015.
+It applies to anyone sentenced on or after this date, even if the offence was committed before it.

 It does not apply to offenders sentenced to life imprisonment or to extended sentences.

 A person who is sentenced to imprisonment for an offence listed in schedule 18A to the Criminal Justice Act 2003 must be given a special custodial sentence for offenders of particular concern (SOPC).
 These include offences under:

 - section 4 of the Offences against the Person Act 1861 that have a terrorist connection

 - section 2 of the Explosive Substances Act 1883 that have a terrorist connection